 Things Not To Do In Prague

-- Torture Museum – This didn’t cost too much, only a fiver with a student discount (yep, still busting those deals), however we got through the museum in about 3 minutes flat and weren’t sure what the point was.
-For £5, it is hard to get too annoyed, but it seems ridiculous the London museums are free and you could spend an entire day in there, yet I paid for a few walls and weird pics.
+- Torture Museum – This didn’t cost too much, only a fiver with a student discount at the time (yep, still busting those deals), however we got through the museum in about 3 minutes flat and weren’t sure what the point was.
+For £7 (current price), it is hard to get too annoyed, but it seems ridiculous the London museums are free and you could spend an entire day in there, yet I paid for a few walls and weird pictures.

 We just returned from Prague and we were glad to have visited in winter, as the locals told us that summer in the city is absolutely overcrowded.
 The Beer Spa is absolutely a must do, did you eat their home made beer bread with the sausages?